-In the first part of this series, I looked into the "layered approach" from the official EDPB transparency guidelines, mostly concerned with the where and how to present privacy information.
-This follow-up discusses the guidelines' suggestions for shaping transparency information itself: content, language, accessibility, intelligibility, etc.
+In the first part of this article, I looked into the “layered approach” from the official EDPB transparency guidelines, mostly concerned with the where and how to present privacy information.
+This follow-up discusses the guidelines’ suggestions for shaping transparency information itself: content, language, accessibility, intelligibility, etc.

 I started to discuss the European Data Protection Board’s (EDPB) “Guidelines on Transparency” - an interpretation of the relevant GDPR sections by the EU’s independent data protection authority for practitioners - by highlighting the value of that document for design practice, and by stressing how transparency is key in any privacy design (and GDPR compliance) efforts.

 “Part I: The layered approach” outlined a proposed solution to solve the intricate and seemingly contradictory requirement to provide comprehensive information in a concise format.
 Reducing complexity by dividing the information into two or more layers, the approach suggest, helps to provide users with an adequate level of data processing information in the use context (e.g. presented while filling in a form) and means to dive deeper into the details where desired: